-Note 1.- Assembly Resolution A37-15 Appendix G resolves that pending the coming into force of international Standards respecting particular categories, classes or types of aircraft, certificates issued or rendered valid, under national regulations, by the Contracting State in which the aircraft is registered shall be recognized by other Contracting States for the purposes of flight over their territories, including landings and take-offs.
+- Note 1.
+Assembly Resolution A37-15 Appendix G resolves that pending the coming into force of international Standards respecting particular categories, classes or types of aircraft, certificates issued or rendered valid, under national regulations, by the Contracting State in which the aircraft is registered shall be recognized by other Contracting States for the purposes of flight over their territories, including landings and take-offs. - Note 2.
+Notwithstanding Assembly Resolution A41-10, Article 8 of the Chicago Convention assures each Contracting State of the absolute sovereignty over the authorization for RPA operations over its territory. - 2.1 As of 26 November 2026, a RPAS shall be approved, taking into account the interdependencies of the components, in accordance with national regulations and in a manner that is consistent with the provisions of related CARs.
+In addition: - a) An RPA shall have a certificate of airworthiness issued in accordance with the provisions of CAR 39; and - b) The associated RPAS components specified in the type design shall be certificated and maintained in accordance with the provisions of related CARs. - 2.2 As of 26 November 2026, in order to operate an RPAS certified in accordance with CAR 39, an operator shall have an RPAS operator certificate issued in accordance with the provision of CAR OPS.

-Note 2. - Certification and licensing Standards are not yet developed.
-Thus, in the meantime, any certification and licensing need not be automatically deemed to comply with the SARPs of the related Annexes, including Annexes 1, 6 and 8, until such time as the related RPAS SARPs are developed.

-Note 3.- Notwithstanding Assembly Resolution A37-15, Article 8 of the Chicago Convention assures each Contracting State of the absolute sovereignty over the authorization for RPA operations over its territory.

-2.1 An RPAS shall be approved, taking into account the interdependencies of the components, in accordance withnational regulations and in a manner that is consistent with the provisions of related Annexes.
-In addition:

-- a) an RPA shall have a certificate of airworthiness issued in accordance with national regulations and in a manner that is consistent with the provisions of Annex 8; and - b) the associated RPAS components specified in the type design shall be certificated and maintained in accordance with national regulations and in a manner that is consistent with the provisions of related Annexes.

-2.2 An operator shall have an RPAS operator certificate issued in accordance with national regulations and in a mannerthat is consistent with the provisions of Annex 6.

-2.3 Until 2 November 2022, remote pilots shall be licensed, or have their licences rendered valid, in accordance with national regulations and in a manner that is consistent with the provisions of Annex 1.

-2.3 As of 3 November 2022, remote pilots shall be licensed, or have their licences rendered valid, in accordance with the provisions of Annex 1.